andrey-minaev/Academic_site/content/home/experience.md

   description = """

   &nbsp;
+  * Conducted market research of Microsoft Healthcare potential customers needs
+  * Helped to organize the conference for hospitals administrators

-  * Market research
+#  * Market research
-  * Data collection and analysis
+#  * Data collection and analysis
   """

 +++